Glenn McGee image

 Glenn writes about ethical, legal and social issues in healthcare.
-The author of three books about the impact of genomics on parenthood (The Perfect Baby, Rowman & Littlefield), the power of genetic information (Beyond Genetics, William Morrow), and the impact of new biotechnology (Bioethics for Beginners, Wiley), he is best known as founder of The American Journal of Bioethics and bioethics.net, which he led as Editor-in-Chief from 1999-2011 during which time it became the most highly cited journal in bioethics, philosophy, and health policy.
-Glenn has authored more than 100 peer-reviewed articles in the medical, scientific, legal and liberal arts disciplines, and edited several other books.
-He was elected to the American Society for Bioethics and Humanities Board of Directors and awarded the Atlantic Fellowship in Public Policy from the United Kingdom.
-A former columnist for the Scientist and for Hearst newspapers, interviews with Glenn have appeared in most major newspapers and television news discussions and programs.
+The author of three books about the impact of reproductive technology on parenthood (The Perfect Baby, Rowman & Littlefield), the power of genetic information (Beyond Genetics, William Morrow), and a bioethics casebook (Bioethics for Beginners, Wiley).
+He has authored more than 100 peer-reviewed articles in the medical, scientific, legal and liberal arts disciplines, and edited several other books.
+Glenn is best known as founder of The American Journal of Bioethics and bioethics.net, which he led as Editor-in-Chief from 1999-2011.

-Glenn worked for a decade at University of Pennsylvania as Assistant Professor of Medical Ethics with secondary appointments in philosophy, health economics, history of science, and public health (1995-2005).
-He then held the John A. Balint Chair in Medical Ethics at Albany Medical College (2005-08), where he was founding director of the Alden March Bioethics Institute (AMBI).
-He then became John B. Francis Chair at the Center for Practical Bioethics (2009-11), before briefly (2011-13) working as an executive in biotechnology in Texas and Germany.
-At the University of New Haven (2013-21), Glenn was Professor of Management, Health Policy, and of Philosophy for five years and was twice elected Chair of Faculty Senate, winning the university’s award for Outstanding Leadership and Service, before being appointed Deputy Provost and Special Assistant to the President for Institutional Effectiveness and Planning (2019-21).
+After a decade at University of Pennsylvania as Assistant Professor of Medical Ethics from 1995-2005, he was named the John A. Balint Chair in Medical Ethics at Albany Medical College (2005-08) and founding director of the Alden March Bioethics Institute (AMBI).
+He was then named John B. Francis Chair at the Center for Practical Bioethics in 2009.
+In 2013 he joined the University of New Haven as Professor of Management, Health Policy, and of Philosophy, where in 2019 he was named Deputy Provost.
 He joined Salem Academy and College in October 2021 as its interim Dean of Admissions and Professor of Health Sciences.

 Academic Positions